 We are asking clinical and laboratory colleagues to review ordering and stockholding practice, and question historical platelet use.

-Addendum to the BSH haematological management of major haemorrhage guideline
+BSH guideline on the haematological management of major haemorrhage

 Support and follow our recommendations:

 It is acceptable to use ABO incompatible platelets negative for high titre agglutinins in the management of patients with major haemorrhage.
 D negative platelets should be used for females <50 years of age of unknown blood group.

 ABO matched platelets give the highest platelet count increment and are in the patient’s best interest.

 AB D neg

 These platelets should only be ordered for named patients.
 Demand continues to exceed supply and requests may be met with non-ABO matched substitutions.

 When time permits, match ABO group, rather than rely on A D neg platelets.
 Using these platelets as a ‘universal’ component contributes to >17% of total platelet demand from a potential donor population of only 7%.

 Demand for A D neg is highly variable which complicates the supply chain of this short shelf-life product.